-- Basic auto-enrolment member a person who is not an Enhanced DC member or Life cover only member. - Enhanced DC member a person who has been a member of the DC section since before May 1, 2013 or who the company has agreed may become an Enhanced DC member and has applied to do so. - Life cover only member a person who has been offered the option to become such a member by the company and has accepted that option. - Normal retirement date your 65th birthday, although you can choose to retire at other ages subject to agreement from the company and the trustees and certain minimum age requirements being met member. - Pensionable salary your basic salary plus any items declared by the company to be pensionable, such as overtime etc. - Pensionable service your last (or only) period of membership of the DC section. - Incapacity a physical or mental illness which the company considers is serious enough to prevent you from doing your normal job, or which seriously impairs your earning ability.
+- Basic auto-enrolment member a person who has less than six months' service with the company and is not an Enhanced DC member or Life cover only member. - Enhanced DC member a person who has completed six months' continuous service with the company.
+For the avoidance of doubt, Basic auto-enrolment members will automatically become Enhanced DC members on completing six months' continuous service with the company. - Life cover only member -a person who meets the requirements for Life cover only membership and whose application for Life cover only membership has been accepted by the company. - Normal retirement date your 65th birthday, although you can choose to retire at other ages subject to agreement from the company and the trustees and certain minimum age requirements being met. - Pensionable salary your basic salary plus any items declared by the company to be pensionable, such as overtime etc. - Pensionable service your last (or only) period of membership of the DC section. - Incapacity a physical or mental illness which the company considers is serious enough to prevent you from doing your normal job, or which seriously impairs your earning ability.
 You will not be treated as suffering incapacity if you do not submit to such medical examination or provide such medical evidence as the company or the trustees may require.
 If you are below age 55, you will have to provide evidence from a registered medical practitioner that you are, and will continue to be, incapable of doing your normal job because of your physical or mental illness.
 You must also have ceased to do your normal job. - Lifetime allowance the overall limit set by the government as the amount of benefits which can be paid to you from all of the pension schemes of which you are a member without having to pay additional tax.
-The standard lifetime allowance for the 2016/17 tax year is £1m.
-You may have a higher lifetime allowance if you have registered for a form of lifetime allowance tax protection from HMRC. - Salary link member an Enhanced DC member who, when the final salary sections of the scheme closed to accrual on September 30, 2010, chose to keep the link between his or her accrued final salary benefits and any future pay increases.
+The standard lifetime allowance for the 2021/22 tax year is £1,073,100.
+You may have a higher lifetime allowance if you have registered for a form of lifetime allowance tax protection from HMRC.

-- Final pensionable salary your highest pensionable salary in any period of 12 consecutive months within your last three years' service. - Smart Pensions where you agree to a reduction in your gross salary equivalent to your member pension contributions and the company pays your contribution.
+- Salary link member an Enhanced DC member who, when the final salary sections of the scheme closed to accrual on September 30, 2010, chose to keep the link between his or her accrued final salary benefits and any future pay increases. - Final pensionable salary your highest pensionable salary in any period of 12 consecutive months within your last three years' service. - Smart Pensions where you agree to a reduction in your gross salary equivalent to your member pension contributions and the company pays your contribution.
 If you participate in Smart Pensions your pensionable salary is not reduced.